ahmedeldamity/My-Azure-Notes/README.md

 *is to increase the reliability of your application by distributing VMs across multiple fault domains.
 If one fault domain experiences a failure, only the VMs in that domain are affected, not the entire application.*

+**Example:**

+*If you deploy VMs across three fault domains, and one fault domain experiences a hardware issue, the VMs in the other two fault domains will continue to run without disruption.*